 Cost recovery was not included in the Wreckfish ITQ program when it was implemented in 1992 and cost recovery is currently not in place.
 Cost recovery plans for ITQ programs are a requirement of the Magnuson-Stevens Act and as such Alternative 1 (No Action) is not a viable alternative.
 Preferred Alternative 2 and Alternative 3 would have similar administrative impacts to the agency.
-However, Preferred Alternative 2 would increase the administrative burden on individual permit holders and Alternative 3 would increase the administrative burden on wreckfish dealers.
-With the electronic ITQ program as proposed in Action 2, it is expected that the electronic system will be able to track and collect these payments in a way that is less burdensome to permit holders, dealers and the agency compared to a paper-based program.
+However, Preferred Alternative 2 would increase the administrative burden on permit holders and Alternative 3 would increase the administrative burden on wreckfish dealers.
+Bother Preferred Alternative 2 and Alternative 3 would result in an administrative burden related to tracking and collecting cost recovery fees.
+However, with the electronic ITQ program as proposed in Action 2, it is expected that the electronic system will be able to track and collect these payments in a way that is less burdensome to permit holders, dealers and the agency compared to a paper-based program.

-4.7.2 Sub-Action 7-2.
+4.6.2 Sub-Action 6-2.
 Collection of wreckfish individual transferable quota program cost recovery fees.